 In 2012 Washington implemented restrictions to Puget Sound recreational sturgeon fisheries.
 The year-round retention season was reduced to two retention periods, June 1-30 and September 1 through October 15.
-Effective January 1, 2014, retention of white sturgeon will be prohibited in Puget Sound and all tributaries to Puget Sound.
+Effective January 1, 2014, retention of white sturgeon was prohibited in Puget Sound and its tributaries.

-Since 2004, there has been a significant shift in the winter and early spring recreational sturgeon harvest from the mainstem Columbia into the Willamette River.
-This shift may be due to warmer (2-5°F higher) winter water temperatures in the Willamette and generally poor eulachon returns to the Columbia over the last several years that appear to be attracting more fish (and recreational fishers) to the Willamette River during January-May.
+During 2004-2012, there was a significant shift in the winter and early spring recreational sturgeon harvest from the mainstem Columbia into the Willamette River.
+This shift may have been due to warmer (2-5°F higher) winter water temperatures in the Willamette and generally poor eulachon returns to the Columbia through 2012 that appeared to attract more fish (and recreational fishers) to the Willamette River during January-May.
 Because of this increasing trend, staff re-calculated harvest estimates (and adjusted guidelines) for the Willamette recreational fishery to account for harvest in excess of the 1986-1996 baseline level (or adjusted baseline in more recent years).
 The adjusted estimates for the Willamette River have been added to catch totals in the fishery above Wauna to more accurately reflect the total recreational harvest for this river section.